-This project uses a structured co-design methodology to strengthen skills in innovation while exploring new ways to think about the support worker role.
+This project used a structured co-design methodology to strengthen skills in innovation while exploring new ways to think about the support worker role.

 Think Change Grow recognised a gap in the innovative and leadership capabilities of the disability services sector needed to respond to challenges of the NDIS.
 This included skills to co-design their solutions with the people they support.
 They also saw a need to rethink the role of disability support workers to better meet the needs, wants and aspirations of the Scheme's participants.